typst/packages/packages/preview/ilm/0.1.0/template/main.typ

 This acts as a hint for the reader so that they know that a specific text is a hyperlink.
 This is far better than #underline[underling a hyperlink] or making it a #text(fill: blue)[different color].
 Don't you agree?

-This neat trick has been borrowed from Matthew Butterick's #link("https://practicaltypography.com")[_Practical Typography_] book.

 #let wiki-url(stub) = {
   return link("https://en.wikipedia.org/wiki/"+stub, stub)
 }